White Aryan Resistance: Threats against video stores by a WAR member

 WAR was mentioned in the press when it was revealed that one of its members threatened video stores in Rhode Island because they carried Jungle Fever.
 In 1994, Richard Campos, a WAR sympathizer, was convicted of racially motivated bombing plots.
 Calls were made in which it was stated that the bombings were perpetrated by an organization called the Aryan Liberation Front, of which Campos was the only member.
 In early 1995, Campos was sentenced to the maximum term of 17 years in prison.

+Inactivity

+The group subsequently went dormant, although Metzger continued to use its name and symbols on his website and in his publication.
+A few skinhead groups and prison gangs also adopted the name without being formally affiliated with it.
+Metzger died in 2020.